 NOTE: The UE may provide other means which would guarantee that the UE ignores any non 3GPP radio signals which are normally used in determining proximity to a CSG (closed subscriber group) cell and deletes any previously stored cell information for proximity detection.
 For such UEs the above mentioned CSG requirements in UE test mode may not apply.

-1> if neither test loop mode A operation, test loop mode B operationtest loop mode C operation is ongoing:
+1> if neither test loop mode A operation, test loop mode B operation, test loop mode C operation, test loop mode D operation nor test loop mode E operation is ongoing:

 2> if the UE is operating in E-UTRAN mode: